• Skip to primary navigation

 • Use chicken instead: If you prefer you could try making this recipe with pounded chicken breasts.
 Simply follow the method and adjust the cooking times accordingly

-• Don't use egg: If you're avoiding egg then you can try breading fish without egg but whisking together 2 tablespoons of milk and 2 tablespoons of oil and then using it to dredge the fish
+• Don't use egg: If you're avoiding egg then you can try breading fish without egg by whisking together 2 tablespoons of milk and 2 tablespoons of oil and then using it to dredge the fish

 How long do you bake breaded fish?